If you ask me, lightning is one of the ultimate of nature's wonders to capture in a photograph.

 What's more, devices that allow automatic metering will help activate the system to maintain the correct exposure as ambient light is changing with minimal shutter lag time.

-That's a combination of automatic settings that will help you take your lightning photography to the next level!
+That's a combination of automatic camera settings that will help you take your lightning photography to the next level!

 You Want Quality